Skip to Content

 Harvesting dill fronds:

-• Dill leaves are ready to harvest 40-60 days after planting from seed.
+Dill leaves are ready to harvest 40-60 days after planting from seed.
+Begin harvesting leaves once the plant has 4-5 leaves.
+Dill leaves are the most fragrant just before flowering.

-Freshly harvested dill ready for freeze drying
+Freshly harvested dill ready for freeze-drying

 Harvesting dill seeds:

-• Seeds have best flavor if harvested just as they turn from green to brown.
+Dill seeds are ready to harvest after 85-115 days.
+Seeds have the best flavor if harvested just as they turn from green to brown.
 Harvest seeds by cutting the stalks at the base and storing them upside down in a paper sack.
 Seeds will fall into the bottom of the sack.

 5. Use dill to attract beneficial insects to your garden